splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 If there are many workloads, you can change the `Result per page box` *as marked by an orange line in the image above*, to increase the list size.
 (It will also offer pagination if required).

-Next, you can change the the list view to a heat map view by selecting either the Heat map icon or List icon in the upper-right corner of the screen: [heat-map-toggle](../images/heatmaptoggle.png) *(as marked with a purple line in the above image).*
+Next, you can change the list view to a heat map view by selecting either the Heat map icon or List icon in the upper-right corner of the screen: [heat-map-toggle](../images/heatmaptoggle.png) *(as marked with a purple line in the above image).*

 Changing this option will result in the following representation: